Assistant Professor of English

 - BA (English) Mount Holyoke College, 1993

 Dr. Mastrangelo teaches Composition and Rhetoric and Professional Writing courses at Centenary University.
 Before coming to Centenary, she taught at the College of St. Elizabeth.
 With a background in composition and rhetoric and nineteenth century American women writers, she teaches courses in general Composition and Rhetoric and Professional and Business Writing.
-Dr. Mastrangelo currently serves as the Vice President for the Coalition of Women Scholars in the History of Composition and Rhetoric.
+Dr. Mastrangelo currently serves as the Immediate Past President for the Coalition of Women Scholars in the History of Composition and Rhetoric.

 “Writing a Progressive Past: Women Teaching and Writing in the Progressive Era.”
 Anderson, SC: Parlor Press, 2012